 The Waste Management Levy is a separate charge that applies to all rateable properties within the Hinchinbrook Shire.
 This levy helps to fund the transfer stations, green waste processing and other environmental considerations, environmental licensing and control standards applicable to Waste Management.
 The Cleansing Utility Charge is for the kerbside refuse bin collection carried out weekly.

 The sewerage charge is levied on a unit basis and is priced to recover the costs of constructing, operating, maintaining and managing the sewered areas of the Shire.
-The charge for sewerage service is based on full cost pricing model to recover the cost of the service including overheads and an appropriate return.
+The charge for sewerage service is based on a full cost pricing model, to recover the cost of the service including overheads and an appropriate return.

 The sewerage charge, unit basis of charging and the various principles and classification of uses adopted for the Ingham Sewerage Scheme shall also apply to the several properties connected to the Lucinda Sewerage Treatment Plant.